-Current retail mix: Brick Lane, located less than one mile away is made up of commercial and independent retailers.
+Current retail mix: Besides the retail and hospitality mix on offer on Bishopsgate and in Leadenhall market, the area is surrounded by popular destinations for retail and food.
+Brick Lane, located less than one mile away is made up of commercial and independent retailers.
 Old Spitalfields Market and the surrounding area also house retailers, clothing stalls, restaurants and food courts that cater to city workers and dwellers in the area.
+The area is near the Shoreditch Triangle and there are close links to the south bank, with Borough Market a key attractor.